2026 Shipping Rate Changes: What You Need to Know

 UPS Rate Changes

 UPS implemented its 2026 rate increase ahead of the new year, effective December 27, 2025.
 The 5.9% average increase was consistent across most service levels, with Ground seeing a slightly higher 6.0% bump.
-UPS also adjusted peak and demand surcharges for 2026, which can add additional costs during high-volume periods like the holiday season.
+UPS also adjusted peak and demand surcharges for 2026, which can add real cost during high-volume periods like the holiday season.
+Those surcharges rarely show up in the headline percentage, so the only way to know your true cost is to price the actual shipment.

 | Service | Old Rate | New Rate | Change |